Working at Woldingham

 Salary: Competitive

-We do reserve the right to close the role early should a suitable candidate be appointed.
+We encourage early applications, and as such reserve the right to close the role early should a suitable candidate be appointed.

 The Woldingham community is a rich one in which many different backgrounds and cultures are represented and many different languages spoken.
 This diversity is valued and respected and we are keen to welcome applications from all applicants that feel that they meet the requirements of the role, regardless of their background and culture.
 All job applicants will be considered solely on their ability to do the job.